-LKI has been a Sightholder (client) of the DeBeers since 1946.
-DeBeers Global Sightholder Sales is the rough diamond sales and distribution arm of the De Beers group and is the world's largest supplier of rough diamonds, handling approximately 35% of the world@s rough diamonds by value.
+LKI has been a client of DeBeers since 1946.
+DeBeers Global Sightholder Sales is the rough diamond sales and distribution arm of the De Beers group and is the world's largest supplier of rough diamonds, handling approximately 35% of the world¢s rough diamonds by value.
 As a DeBeers client, LKI is required to abide by a strict ethical code of conduct known as the De Beers Best Practice Principles and to use our best endeavors to ensure that our customers and suppliers adhere to these principles.

-The BPPs define standards of conduct for Sightholders in three critical areas:
+The BPPs define standards of conduct for Sightholders and Accredited Buyers in three critical areas:

-- Best Business Practices require Sightholders to prove that every one of their operational facilities world-wide, and every one of their employees, abides by the highest ethical and legal compliance standards in overall business relationships, including sourcing of diamonds, supply chain management, sales transactions and general management practices. - Best Social Practices require Sightholders to develop practices and policies to provide value to their employees and the communities where they do business. - Best Environmental Principles require Sightholders to ensure sustainability by operating under the highest standards required by law to minimize their impact on the natural environment.
+- Best Business Practices require clients to prove that every one of their operational facilities worldwide, and every one of their employees, abides by the highest ethical and legal compliance standards in overall business relationships, including sourcing of diamonds, supply chain management, sales transactions and general management practices. - Best Social Practices require clients to develop practices and policies to provide value to their employees and the communities where they do business. - Best Environmental Principles require clients to ensure sustainability by operating under the highest standards required by law to minimize their impact on the natural environment.

-The Best Practice Principles are supported by the Diamond Assurance Programmeøto assess Sightholder compliance with the BPPs.
-In the first instance, the Sightholderøs õself-assessmentö is reported in the form of a workbook submission to the De Beersøindependent third party õverifierö, Swiss-based multinational Société Générale de Surveillance (õSGSö), on an annual basis.
-Sightholder compliance is audited by the verifier through monitoring and annual onsite verification visits to one or more of the Sightholderøs world-wide operating locations.
+The Best Practice Principles are supported by the -Diamond Assurance Programmeøto assess compliance with the BPPs.
+In the first instance, the clientøs õself-assessmentö is reported in the form of a workbook submission to the De Beersøindependent third party õverifierö, UK-based multinational SGS, on an annual basis.
+Compliance is verified by the audito through monitoring and annual onsite verification visits to one or more of the clientøs world-wide operating locations.
 Compliance is measured, instances of breach are noted, and a compliance report submitted by the verifier to DeBeers.
-Infringements must be immediately corrected in order for a Sightholder to remain in good standing, and material breaches of the Principles may lead to termination of the Sightholder relationship.
-LKI has been found to be compliant with the BPPs since their inception in 2005.
+Infringements must be immediately corrected in order for a client to remain in good standing, and material breaches of the Principles may lead to termination of the client relationship.
+LKI has been found to be compliant with the BPPs every year since their inception in 2005.